KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_881262532914974720_882077997841133618_transcript-slime-balloon-mechanics.html)

 **Finding:**
 Slime Balloons from commissions can only receive a Cryo aura similar to Amber’s Baron Bunny.
-Cryo Swirl, Superconduct, Freeze, forward Melt, shatter, and Crystallize reactions can be triggered on them.
+Cryo Swirl, Superconduct, Freeze, forward Melt, Shatter, and Crystallize reactions can be triggered on them.
 However, Superconduct does not reduce Physical resistance, Cryo Swirl with 4-Piece VV does not reduce Cryo resistance, and Freeze does not actually stop the Slime Balloon from moving.

 **Evidence:**
 [YouTube](https://youtu.be/ohQrwzEiTUE) - Kazuha’s Skill cannot infuse Pyro, Hydro, or Electro off of the Slime Balloon: